Nancy Grace: Suicide of interviewee Melinda Duckett

 In an interview on Good Morning America, Nancy Grace said in reaction to events that "If anything, I would suggest that guilt made her commit suicide.
 To suggest that a 15- or 20-minute interview can cause someone to commit suicide is focusing on the wrong thing."
 She then said that, while she sympathized with the family, she knew from her own experience as a victim of crime that such people look for somebody else to blame.

 While describing it as an "extremely sad development", Janine Iamunno, a spokeswoman for Grace, said that her program would continue to follow the case as they had a "responsibility to bring attention to this case in the hopes of helping find Trenton Duckett."
 Grace commented that "I do not feel that our show is to blame for what happened to Melinda Duckett.
 The truth is not always nice or polite or easy to go down.
 Sometimes it's harsh, and it hurts."

 On November 21, 2006, The Smoking Gun exposed pending litigation on behalf of the estate of Melinda Duckett, asserting a wrongful death claim against CNN and Grace.
 The attorney for the estate alleges that, even if Duckett did kill her own son, Grace's aggressive questioning traumatized Duckett so much that she committed suicide.
 She also argues that CNN's decision to air the interview after Duckett's suicide traumatized her family.
 Trenton has never been found.

 On November 8, 2010, Grace reached a settlement with the estate of Melinda Duckett to create a $200,000 trust fund dedicated to locating Trenton.
 This settlement was reached a month before a jury trial was scheduled to start.
 According to the agreement, if the young boy is found alive before he turns 13, the remaining proceeds in the trust will be administered by a trustee – Trenton's great-aunt Kathleen Calvert – until he turns 18 and the funds are transferred for his use.
 If Trenton is not found by his 13th birthday, or if he is found but is not alive, the funds will be transferred immediately to the National Center for Missing and Exploited Children.
 "We are pleased the lawsuit has been dismissed.
 The statement speaks for itself," a spokeswoman for CNN said.

 Caylee Anthony case

 From 2008 to 2011, the Caylee Anthony disappearance and the prosecution, trial, and acquittal of her mother Casey Anthony on charges of murder of the child were a regular feature of the Nancy Grace show.
 She would reveal every new detail of the story.
-Her program is cited as having "almost single-handedly inflated the Anthony case from a routine local murder into a national obsession".
+Her program was cited as having "almost single-handedly inflated the Anthony case from a routine local murder into a national obsession".